 It’s just so bad.
 If it’s not a cookie I’m eating (and as of late, besides these Double Chocolate Chip Crunch Cookies, I’ve been obsessed with these Chewy Maple Sugar Cookies), it’s this Easy Chocolate Fudge.
 If it’s not the homemade fudge, it’s toffee.
 If it’s not the toffee…

 The struggle is so real.

-Cookie exchanges = one of the best inventions of all time.
-Anytime you can leave with one set of cookies and come back with double digits, it’s a glorious thing.
+Can we all just take a moment and applaud the creator of cookie exchange parties?
+Any time you can leave with one set of cookies and come back with double digits, it’s a glorious thing.

 - 1/2 cup unsalted butter, softened

 - 1/2 tsp salt

 - 1/4 tsp espresso powder (optional; espresso powder brings out the flavor of chocolate without adding any coffee flavor)

 - 1 cup + 2 Tbsp all purpose flour